isene/rcurses/README.md

 ```
 Rcurses::Pane.new(startx, starty, width, height, foregroundcolor, backgroundcolor)
 ```
 You can drop the last two 256-color codes to create a pane with the defaults for your terminal.
 Also, you can add anything as `startx`, `starty`, `width` or `height` as those values will be run through a Ruby eval and stored in readable variables `x`, `y`, `w` and `h` respectively.
-So, a hight value of "@maxrow/2" is valid to create a pane with the height of half the terminal height (the integer corresponding to half the terminal height will then be accessible as the variable `h`).
-Use the variables @maxrow for terminal height and @maxcol for terminal width.
+So, a hight value of "Rcurses::MAXh/2" is valid to create a pane with the height of half the terminal height (the integer corresponding to half the terminal height will then be accessible as the variable `h`).
+Use the variables `Rcurses::MAXh` for terminal height and `Rcurses::MAXw` for terminal width.

 Avaliable properties/variables: